Video hosted by Apple at devstreaming-cdn.apple.com

 There is the question, however, of what exactly are we taking an image of, particularly when we have an animation?
 So if we take a snapshot while that red box is moving, what happens will depend upon whether we're taking the snapshot of the model tree or of the presentation tree.

-As Josh mentioned earlier, the model tree Always contains the final values, and the model tree is the one that your layers actually refer to, your UIViews layers.
+As Josh mentioned earlier, the model tree always contains the final values.
+And the model tree is the one that your layers actually refer to, your UIViews layers.
 So if you just send rendering context to the orange layer directly, then what you'll get is a snapshot of it at the end of its animation, no matter where in the course of its animation you take the snapshot.
 That may be what you want, but it may be more expedient for you to send rendering context to the presentation layer, and that way you'll get a snapshot mid-flight, because the presentation tree always contains at least an approximation of what the user is seeing on screen.

 There are some performance characteristics that you should be aware of.
-Although rasterizations and snapshots sound like mostly the same thing, they're both snapshotty, the way that they work, technically speaking, are somewhat distinct.
+Although rasterizations and snapshots sound like mostly the same thing, they're both snapshot-y, the way that they work, technically speaking, are somewhat distinct.
 Critically, rasterizations are performed by the render server.
-You say, "Hey, I want this layer to be rasterized.
-I want you to effectively take a snapshot of it and use that instead of dealing with the layers individually."
+You say, hey, I want this layer to be rasterized.
+I want you to effectively take a snapshot of it and use that instead of dealing with the layers individually.
 The render server, when it renders, does that.
+So that's not happening in your process.

+It's not blocking the flow of application events.
+Sometimes that can be useful, but it could also mean that you're now blocking the render server.
+So it's an interesting thing to be aware of.
+The render server, though, knows how to use the GPU.
+That's valuable.
 When you do it within your own application, when you take a snapshot, you're going to be using the CPU.
-So you say, "Layer Rendering Context," and that thread, the one where you say "Rendering Context," which incidentally, if you're sending that message to a UI views layer, had better be the main thread, is going to be blocked until that rendering is complete, which could be quite a while, especially on a new iPad.
-On a new iPad, snapshots of the entire screen are 10 megabytes, so consider even the cost of just copying 10 megabytes of data around, let alone the fact that those 10 megabytes of data come from a detailed rendering process.
+So you say layer rendering context, and that thread, the one where you say rendering context, which incidentally, if you're sending that message to a UI views layer, had better be the main thread, is going to be blocked until that rendering is complete, which could be quite a while, especially on a new iPad.
+On a new iPad, snapshots of the entire screen are 10 megabytes.
+So consider even the cost of just copying 10 megabytes of data around, let alone the fact that those 10 megabytes of data come from a detailed rendering process.
 There are costs associated with these snapshots.

 But if you're aware of these characteristics, between your knowledge and your usage of instruments, you should be able to figure out the best thing to do.
-Now that you know how to take snapshots and how to make your rotations a little faster with snapshotty-like techniques, Josh is going to show you how to make them look even better.
+Now that you know how to take snapshots and how to make your rotations a little faster with snapshot-y-like techniques, Josh is going to show you how to make them look even better.
 Thanks.

 And in fact, that's exactly what the mail application does.
-So if we take a look again, I've slowed this down so that you can fall asleep here in the next few minutes.
+So if we take a look again -- I've slowed this down so that you can fall asleep here in the next few minutes.
 If you watch the right-hand side that we had marked in red, you're going to see that that part where the labels are actually stretch and fade out a little bit during the rotation from landscape to portrait, and the opposite happens.
 It fades in on the rotation from portrait to landscape.
+The parts on the left are cross-fading, but the only part on the left that we can even notice that there's a cross-fade at all is the second line of text because everything else remains identical.
+Nothing's changing there.
+You do kind of notice a little bit at the bottom where the text crops a little bit right at the beginning.

-If you've noticed it, then maybe it's not worked as well as I was hoping, but...
-Anyway, so we've avoided basically having to redraw a lot of stuff, and we've fixed a problem that wouldn't even be possible to fix without snapshotting in any really high-performance way, because we can't draw every frame of the text rewrapping.
-That would be really expensive, to rewrap the text at every frame of that animation.
-So, yeah, this entire animation really in the middle is just two snapshots cross-fading and stretching that part that we had highlighted in red.
+But, again, this is happening so fast that users mostly just never even notice this.
+Hopefully this is something new to you.
+If you've noticed it, then maybe it's not worked as well as I was hoping.
+Anyway, so we've avoided basically having to redraw a lot of stuff, and we fixed a problem that wouldn't even be possible to fix without snapshotting in any really high performance way, because we can't draw every frame of the text rewrapping.
+That would be really expensive to rewrap the text at every frame of that animation.
+So, yeah, we've just -- this entire animation really in the middle is just two snapshots, cross fading and stretching that part that we had highlighted in red.
+So what we're going to do next is write a a little sample application that does basically exactly that.
+And it's going to look a little bit like this with slightly less interesting content.
+So we've got, again, just two views, our landscape and portrait, and it's basically the same layout as the Mail app.
+We've got a bunch of rows of text, and we've got, you know, navigation bar and toolbar.

 So the right side with the chevrons is just sort of sliding in towards the other side, and the left side is minimally changing.
 We just got crossfade of the bottom lines of text, and there's a little bit of stretching happening there on the right side.
 But for the most part, most of the content is remaining pretty much still in place.
 And when we do this at speed, users pretty much won't have any ability to tell that there's anything happening here other than what they may actually have convinced themselves is really supposed to be the correct rotation animation.
 So let's build that.